ZacMcClain/441FinalProject/README.txt

     	Project setup
     	Part of the glow shader
-    	Loading and random sizing of the asteroid model Creation (using some of Walters code) of the ship class Life bar
+    	Loading and random sizing of the asteroid model Creation (using some of Walters code) of the Ship class Life bar and live score display
     	Game over screen
-    	Small amount of group admin

     Tyler:
         Laser rendering/effects/interaction